 8 National Centre for Immunisation Research and Surveillance (NCIRS) influenza vaccines factsheet, March 2019

 »Service fees apply.
-Flu Vaccinations can only be provided to customers aged over 10 years in NSW, QLD, SA, TAS, VIC and WA and 16 years in ACT & NT.
+Flu Vaccinations can only be provided to customers aged over 10 years in ACT, NSW, NT, QLD, SA, TAS, VIC and WA.
 For vaccinations for younger customers and children, please see your GP.
 Please arrive 5 minutes prior to your appointment and be aware you will need to remain in store for a further 15-minute observation period.
 Some customers may be eligible for the free flu vaccination – please speak to your pharmacist, GP or other immunisation provider to see if you are eligible.
 Important: Some people may not be eligible for the flu vaccination.
 Please speak with one of our pharmacists to confirm if you are eligible.